mhazhary/mhazhary/README.md

 ## Hi there 👋
+I am learning how to make sand thinking to taming the Python.
-- 🌱 I’m currently learning ...
+- 🌱 Currently learning ...
 -- React
 -- Next